deanishe/alfred-workflow/docs/tutorial_2.rst

 There's a `Share your Workflows thread`_ on `the official Alfred forum`_, but being a forum, it's less than ideal as a directory for workflows.
-Also, you'd need to find your own place to host your workflow file (for which GitHub and Dropbox are both good choices).
+Also, you'd need to find your own place to host your workflow file (for which GitHub and Dropbox are both good, free choices).

-It's a good idea to sign up for the Alfred forum and post a thread for your workflow, but you might want to consider uploading it to `Packal.org`_, a site specifically designed for hosting Alfred workflows.
+It's a good idea to sign up for the Alfred forum and post a thread for your workflow, so users can get in touch with you, but you might want to consider uploading it to `Packal.org`_, a site specifically designed for hosting Alfred workflows.
 Your workflow will be much easier to find on that site than in the forum, and they'll also host the workflow download for you.

 Updating your workflow